12 Reasons indoor cycling can enhance your road cycling

 In my opinion, by cycling indoors, you will get value for the time your spend on the bike.
 When cycling indoors, you never seem to stop pedaling, so you end up working harder and getting more for your time.

 It depends on what your goals are.
 In my opinion, a good interval session is always a lot of fun.
-Also frequent indoor cycling endurance session can be really helpful.
+Also frequent indoor cycling endurance sessions can be really helpful.
 While deciding between indoor cycling interval sessions and endurance sessions, don’t forget the warm up and cool ad they are really important every spin bike workout.

 They are both beneficial to achieving your cycling goals, and you will definitely be doing one be benefitting the others as far as which one is better.
 I believe the best way to go is actually to be doing a bit of both.
 Sessions like intervals will be best suited to the turbo trainer or indoor bike.
 Then longer rides are going to be much more suited to be done outdoors.